dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 ### Capture Frames From the Video Streaming

-Since you have created a simple camera app, you can go on to acquire images from the camera.
+In this section, you will learn how to capture video frames with `DynamsoftCameraEnhancer`.

 Dynamsoft Camera Enhancer provides two solutions for fetching the video frames:

 - Use the method [`getFrameFromBuffer`]({{site.ios-api}}camera-enhancer.html#getframefrombuffer) to fetch a single frame from the video buffer.
 - Use callback method [`FrameOutputCallback`]({{ site.ios-api-auxiliary }}protocol-dceframelistener.html) to continuously fetching the video frames.

+> Note:
+> - All the following code will be added to the `ViewController` file in your project.

 #### Step 2.1

-Add `DCEFrameListener` to your class so that you can use `FrameOutputCallback` on your project.
+Add `DCEFrameListener` to your `ViewController` so that you can use `FrameOutputCallback` to get video frames.

 Objective-C: